cikalmaulana/kasirkoo/README.md

 4. Enjoy the benefits of a reliable and efficient point-of-sale system.

 License
-Kasirkoo is provided under the MIT License, which permits non-commercial use and distribution of the software.
+* Kasirkoo is provided under the MIT License, which permits non-commercial use and distribution of the software.
 Selling or commercial use of the application is strictly prohibited.

 Contribution
-Contributions to the Kasirkoo repository are currently not accepted.
+* Contributions to the Kasirkoo repository are currently not accepted.
 However, you are encouraged to fork the project and customize it for your specific needs.
+Or contact me to collaborate on this repository.

 Support
-If you encounter any issues or have any questions or suggestions, please create an issue in the GitHub repository.
+* If you encounter any issues or have any questions or suggestions, please create an issue in the GitHub repository.

 Thank you for your interest in Kasirkoo!